sudo-Satvik/js-b2e/README.md

-# js-b2e
+# Javascript Basic to Expert
-Javascript revisit from basics to advance repository under guidance of Chai aur Code
+Javascript revisit from basics to expert repository under guidance of Chai aur Code